AnkitaKrushnaJamdade/haproxy_lb_setup/README.md

-his repository contain haproxy load balancer configuration by automation tool ANSIBLE.
+This repository contain haproxy load balancer configuration by automation tool ANSIBLE.
 This playbooks are applied on local Virtual Machines